voidtuxic/input2midi/README.md

     // rest of the payload
   }
   ```
-- `noteOff`: the event value will be sent as a note OFF midi message
+- `noteOff`: the event value will be sent as a note OFF midi message's velocity
   ```js
   // note OFF message
   {